aws/aws-advanced-python-wrapper/docs/using-the-python-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 ### Loading the Read-Write Splitting Plugin

 The read-write splitting plugin is not loaded by default.
 To load the plugin, include `read_write_splitting` in the [`plugins`](../UsingThePythonDriver.md#connection-plugin-manager-parameters) connection parameter.
-If you would like to load the read-write splitting plugin with the failover and host monitoring plugins, the read-write splitting plugin must be listed before these plugins in the plugin chain.
+If you are loading the failover and host monitoring plugins as well, the read-write splitting plugin must be listed before them in the plugin chain.
 If it is not, failover exceptions will not be properly processed by the plugin.
-See the example below to properly load the read-write splitting plugin with these plugins.
+See the example below to properly load the read-write splitting plugin.

 ```
 params = {